tonyfung99/polyhedge/docs/TECHNICAL_SPECIFICATION.md

 ---

-**This technical specification provides the complete implementation details for the PolyHedge package system.
+**This technical specification provides the complete implementation details for the PolyHedge strategy system.
 Each component is designed to work independently while integrating seamlessly with the others.**